Vectorface/SnappyRouter/docs/handlers/pattern_handler.md

 Routes are listed as arrays using regular expressions with named parameters.
-For documentation on the individual patterns see the (FastRoute library)[https://github.com/nikic/FastRoute].
+For documentation on the individual patterns see the [FastRoute library](https://github.com/nikic/FastRoute).
 The routes must be specified in the options of the handler.

 The patterns should be listed as the keys to the array and must map to a